 See the documentation for different services and solutions for any unique billing calculations.

 In addition to the pay-as-you-go model, Log Analytics has commitment tiers, which can save you as much as 30 percent compared to the pay-as-you-go price.
 With commitment tier pricing, you can commit to buy data ingestion for a workspace, starting at 100 GB per day, at a lower price than pay-as-you-go pricing.
 Any usage above the commitment level (overage) is billed at that same price per GB as provided by the current commitment tier.
+(Overage is billed using the same commitment tier billing meter.
+For example if a workspace is in the 200 GB/day commitment tier and ingests 300 GB in a day, that usage will be billed as 1.5 units of the 200 GB/day commitment tier.)
 The commitment tiers have a 31-day commitment period from the time a commitment tier is selected.

 - During the commitment period, you can change to a higher commitment tier, which restarts the 31-day commitment period.
 You can't move back to pay-as-you-go or to a lower commitment tier until after you finish the commitment period.